What is RankBrain?

 One thing that’s different about RankBrain is that it understands context.
 For example, when a searcher types in “how many fluid ounces in a cup?”
 RankBrain will look at the country where the query was made before giving an answer.

-In an article titled Why Link Building Is Not The Future of SEO web marketing guru Neil Patel argues persuasively that user experience is going to become much more important than link profiles.
+In an article titled Why Link Building Is Not The Future of SEO web marketing expert Neil Patel argues that user experience is going to become much more important than link profiles.

 Links have traditionally been very important for Google.
 In fact, links are what made Google so successful when it started out in late 1998.